Amit-XD/xxtatix/README.md

 ├─ requirements.txt
 ├─ README.md
 ├─ LICENSE
 ├─ xxtatix-banner.png

 ⚖️ Legal / Ethics Notice

 This tool is for educational purposes only.

     ✅ Use only on assets you own or have explicit permission to test.

     ❌ Unauthorized use against external systems is illegal.

 📜 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for full details.